ruscalworld/storage4j/README.md

     // @Model annotation says to StorageLib in what table it should store data for models of this type
     @Model(table = "users")
     // DefaultModel is class with "id" field
-    // It's not necessary to extend it, but extending it allows you to use more methods of StorageLib public static class User extends DefaultModel {
+    // It's not necessary to extend it, but it allows you to use more methods of StorageLib public static class User extends DefaultModel {
         // @Property annotation determines name of column in model's table for this field
         // In this case StorageLib will put value of "name" column to "userName" field